 - Secondary school records verifying an education equivalent to that of a U.S. high school diploma.
 If the original documents are not in English, an official notarized English translation must be furnished by the applicant.
 If U.S. high school diploma equivalency cannot be determined from documents provided, the records will need to be evaluated by an official credentialing agency.

 - All transcripts reflecting prior college or university coursework must be submitted.
 Transcripts must be evaluated, not just translated, by an official credentialing agency.
-Life Pacific College recommends using AERC (American Education Research Corporation, Inc.).
+Life Pacific University recommends using AERC (American Education Research Corporation, Inc.).
 The evaluation needs to be a detailed report including a subject-by-subject breakdown, semester unit equivalency, grading system equivalency and grade point average.

 - The Confidential Financial Statement certifying his/her personal funds, and